JackDrogon/LinuxKernelReading/Documentation/gpu/drm-usage-stats.rst

 Default unit shall be bytes with optional unit specifiers of 'KiB' or 'MiB' indicating kibi- or mebi-bytes.

+This key is deprecated and is an alias for drm-resident-<region>.
+Only one of the two should be present in the output.

 - drm-shared-<region>: <uint> [KiB|MiB]

-The total size of buffers that are shared with another file (ie. have more than a single handle).
+The total size of buffers that are shared with another file (e.g., have more than a single handle).

 - drm-total-<region>: <uint> [KiB|MiB]

-The total size of buffers that including shared and private memory.
+The total size of all created buffers including shared and private memory.
+The backing store for the buffers does not have to be currently instantiated to be counted under this category.

 - drm-resident-<region>: <uint> [KiB|MiB]

-The total size of buffers that are resident in the specified region.
+The total size of buffers that are resident (have their backing store present or instantiated) in the specified region.

+This is an alias for drm-memory-<region> and only one of the two should be present in the output.

 - drm-purgeable-<region>: <uint> [KiB|MiB]

 The total size of buffers that are purgeable.

+For example drivers which implement a form of 'madvise' like functionality can here count buffers which have instantiated backing store, but have been marked with an equivalent of MADV_DONTNEED.

 - drm-active-<region>: <uint> [KiB|MiB]

 The total size of buffers that are active on one or more engines.

+One practical example of this can be presence of unsignaled fences in an GEM buffer reservation object.
+Therefore the active category is a subset of resident.

 Implementation Details
 ======================